hmd-ltf/goQuizGame/README.md

-# Just a simple quiz game
+# A simple quiz app

+Takes the problems in a csv file in the format of question,answer.
+Also has a time.

 ## Accepts the folowing arguments